Ching-Kuang Shene (冼鏡光), Professor Emeritus

 There are other geometric proofs available, published and on the web, most of them only address the case of \( a > b\) and did not even mention the case of \( a < b\).
 This is particularly true for those PWW (i.e., proof-without-word) type proofs.
 Due to its diagrammatic nature, PWW proofs usually shows a single diagram, which is perhaps the most obvious and easiest case and the authors seem hesitate to explain how the lengths and angles are obtained.
 As a result, some PWW proofs are not so easy to understanding while some others lack of generality.
 The proof of Mollweide's Formula is a good example.
 This is the major reason for me to discuss the proof using the Law of Sines first.
 Comparing this algebraic proof with the geometric proof, which includes both cases, the algebraic one is not only easier but also straightforward and general.

 Note that the seond Mollweide's formula is usually referred to as Newton's Formula.
-For more history regarding Mollweide's Formula, please refer to this short article by Rex H. Wu (2007): The Story of Mollweide and Some Trigonometric Identities.
+For more history regarding Mollweide's Formulas, please refer to this short article by Rex H. Wu (2007): The Story of Mollweide and Some Trigonometric Identities.
 This article also includes a few proofs.
 You may also like Karjanto's Mollweide’s formula in teaching trigonometry.
-The proof presented here is a combination of the proofs of both formulas in one diagram and also considered the cases of \( a > b\) and \( a < b\).
+The proof presented here deals with both cases: \( a > b\) and \( a < b\).
 I just dislike to present anything that is half-baked.

-From Mollweide Formulas, it is easy to proof the Pythagorean Theorem.
+From Mollweide Formulas, it is easy to proof the Pythagorean Theorem and the Law of Tangents.

 Go back to Home Page.